Oregon caves abound. According to a friend in the know, there are now 800 verified caves in Deschutes County alone!

 *Non-glass containers to pack out food and body waste

 Arnold Ice Cave is more historical than interesting.
-Originally called the Crook County Ice Caves.
-(Which is kind of funny since it’s in Deschutes County, Arnold Ice Cave was the site of an early ice mining operation.
+Originally called the Crook County Ice Caves (among other names).
+Which is kind of funny since it’s in Deschutes County, Arnold Ice Cave was the site of an early ice mining operation.
 The ice was sold to the city of Bend by one of the early saloon keepers.
 In the 1950's a trench was carved in to the ice by Jim Anderson and Phil Coyner They accessed about a half mile of passage way.
 In later years, after the ice mining had ended, the cave filled back up with ice making the inner passages inaccessible to exploration attempts.

 I take a large flashlight so I can do longer exposures while light painting the walls.